-- 1. Direct nonminimal test.
-These are easily observable properties of t-parses that imply t-parses nonminimal.
-For any k-FEEDBACK VERTEX SET family, the existence of a degree one vertex is an example of such a property. - 2.
-Finite-state congruence algorithm.
-Such an algorithm is a refinement of the minimal finite-state (linear/tree) automaton for $\sim{\mathcal{F}}$.
-This means that if a t-parse G and a one-step ∂ -minor G' of G have the same final state, then $G \sim{\mathcal{F}} G'$, and G is nonminimal.
-If G and G' have distinct final states, no conclusion can be reached. - 3.
-Random minor-distinguisher search.
-The proof that a t-parse G is minimal can consist of a distinguisher for each one-step ∂ -minor G' of G. Such distinguishers can often be easily obtained by randomly generating a sequence of operators Z such that $G \cdot Z \notin F$, and then checking if $G' \cdot Z \in F$. - 4.
-Full testset proof.
-We use a complete testset (see Definition 14) to determine if a t-parse G is distinguished from each of its onestep ∂ -minors.
-A t-parse G is nonminimal if and only if it has a one-step ∂ -minor G' such that G and G' agree on every test.
+(1) Direct nonminimal test.
+These are easily observable properties of t -parses that imply t -parses nonminimal.
+For any k -FEEDBACK VERTEX SET family, the existence of a degree one non-boundary vertex is an example of such a property.
+(2) Finite-state congruence algorithm.
+Such an algorithm is a refine- ment of the minimal finite-state (linear/tree) automaton for $\sim{\mathcal{F}}$.
+This means that if a t -parse G and a one-step ∂ -minor G' of G have the same final state, then $G \sim{\mathcal{F}} G'$, and G is nonminimal.
+If G and G' have distinct final states, no conclusion can be reached (unless the algorithm is actually the minimal finite-state congruence).
+(3) Random minor-distinguisher search.
+The proof that a t -parse G is minimal can consist of a distinguisher for each one-step ∂ -minor G' of G .
+Such distinguishers can often be easily obtained by randomly generating a sequence of operators Z such that $G \cdot Z \notin F$, and then checking if $G' \cdot Z \in F$.
+(4) Full testset proof.
+We use a complete testset (see Definition 14) to determine if a t -parse G is distinguished from each of its one-step ∂ -minors.
+A t -parse G is nonminimal if and only if it has a one-step ∂ -minor G' such that G and G' agree on every test.

-Figure 3: Determining if a t-parse is minimal or nonminimal.
+Fig. 3.
+Determining if a t-parse is minimal or non-minimal.